 Special test facilities are required to investigate and quantify the stress withstand capacity of materials as a function of the alloy and grade when they are exposed to external loads in a hydrogen environment.
 The data and findings obtained can be used to identify suitable materials for use in fuel cells, direct combustors, piping and other hydrogen-carrying assemblies and systems, and also to design these materials in the optimum manner for applications involving hydrogen environments.

-For several years, Fraunhofer LBF has been using a special test facility for performing force and strain-controlled tests under pressurized hydrogen with gas pressures of between 10 and 50 bars, in order to investigate cyclic material behavior under the medium of hydrogen.
-As well as performing reference tests in an inert nitrogen atmosphere under a pressure of 10 bar, it is also possible to control the temperature of the autoclaves, with testing temperatures that can be adjusted between -40 °C and +130 °C.
+To enable investigations into cyclic material behavior under exposure to hydrogen, the Fraunhofer Institute for Structural Durability and System Reliability LBF has been using a special test facility for several years.
+This allows force-controlled and strain-controlled tests to be conducted with compressed hydrogen at gas pressures ranging from 10 to 50 bar.
+In addition to carrying out reference investigations in an inert nitrogen atmosphere at a pressure of 10 bar, it is also possible to control the temperature of the autoclave with adjustable temperatures ranging from -40 °C to +130 °C.